 - the Network’s inaugural conference, held online in October 2020 and convened by Margaret Cook;

 - a suite of videos introducing aspects of environmental history made by Network committee members and edited by Claire Brennan;

 - the online essay collection “Restoring Forests in Times of Contagion” edited by John Dargavel and Ben Wilkie;

-- the ANZEHN happy hour as part of the American Society for Environmental History’s “Environmental History Week” in April 2021 – which included the launching of our new video series “Snapshots of Australian Environmental History”
+- the AAANZEHN happy hour as part of the American Society for Environmental History’s “Environmental History Week” in April 2021 – which included the launching of our new video series “Snapshots of Australian Environmental History”

 - and many publications and awards by all Network members.

 This was Andrea’s last meeting as convenor, and the Network members present expressed their deepest thanks to her for being such an energetic and collegial convenor!
 Andrea also offered her thanks to those convenors who preceded her and their work over the years.

 Second, the Network resolved to amend its name to recognize Aotearoa as the Māori name for New Zealand.
 We are therefore now the Australian and Aotearoa New Zealand Environmental History Network (AAANZEHN).
 We are now (slowly) updating our website to reflect this.